Young Feminist Europe International women*s Day 2021 photo Campaign

 International women*s Day is essential for raising awareness about persisting inequalities, gender-based discrimination, and to join forces to foster more inclusion and equality.

-Check what Young Feminist Europe members have to say in the scope of our IWD2021 photo series, created by YFE member and activist Melanie.
+Check out below what Young Feminist Europe members have to say in the scope of our IWD2021 photo series, created by YFE member and activist Melanie.
+Also check the series on Instagram.

 “If there is something this pandemic taught me, it’s to which extent feminism is still needed.
 Inequalities of any sort are still taking their toll on women.
 Our rights are under attack, our freedoms tackled.
 Intimate partner violence has increased since the beginning of the pandemic, abortion rights have undergone an alarming backlash.